Orbital Elements (Part 1)#

 Determination of Velocity Component#

-Recalling the equation of the orbit based on the semi-latus rectum (\(p\)) is:
+Also recall that the equation of the orbit when given the semi-latus rectum (\(p\)), is given by Equation (83):

 \[r = \frac{p}{u}\]